heyutkarsh-glitch/final-project-emotion-detector/README.md

+# Final Project

+## Project Name
+**Final Project: Emotion Detector**

-<h1 align="center"> IBM Full Stack Software Developer Certificate <br> Developing AI Applications with Python and Flask </h1>
+## IBM Full Stack Software Developer Certificate

+### Developing AI Applications with Python and Flask

+This repository contains the **Final Project** for the IBM course **Developing AI Applications with Python and Flask**.

+## Project Description

+The Emotion Detector is an AI-based Flask web application that uses the IBM Watson NLP Emotion Prediction API to analyze text and detect emotions.

+The application predicts the following emotions:

+- Anger
+- Disgust
+- Fear
+- Joy
+- Sadness

+It also identifies the **dominant emotion** in the given text.

+## Technologies Used

+- Python
+- Flask
+- IBM Watson NLP
+- HTML
+- JavaScript

-## Emotion Detector
+## Author

-This is the final project within the course, "Developing AI Applications with Python and Flask" in the IBM Full Stack Software Developer Certificate.
-The objective of this project is to develop an AI-based Flask Web Application which will allow a user to provide a text string as input and receive a response from the AI which will tell the user what emotion is being conveyed in that text string.

-More information about the course can be found [here](https://www.coursera.org/learn/python-project-for-ai-application-development/)
+Utkarsh Mahakale